 Other causes of alopecia in dogs include the following:

 - Reaction to a splinter, glass, or other foreign body in the skin

 - Injuries and scarring

 - Skin cancer

 Treatments For Alopecia In Dogs

 Treatment for alopecia in dogs can vary a lot depending on the cause of the condition.
 You’ll need to see your veterinarian to determine the cause of alopecia in your dog.

 Flea and tick prevention helps reduce alopecia caused by itchiness, and insulin therapy is the treatment for diabetes.
 Thyroid medication and hormone therapy can be used to correct some thyroid problems.
 Surgery may be needed to remove tumors or skin cancer.

-There are a number of supplements that you can add to your dog’s diet that improve coat health.
-Fish oil, Vitamin A, and Vitamin E are known to help with dry skin and certain skin infections, and they keep fur shiny and in good shape.
-Always follow your veterinarian’s instructions.
+There are also a number of supplements that you can add to your dog’s diet that improve coat health.
+Fish oil, Vitamin A, and Vitamin E can help with dry skin and certain skin infections, and they keep fur shiny and in good shape.
+However, you should always follow your veterinarian’s instructions.